mslinn/jekyll_draft/README.md

   ```

 * Add the `draft_class` parameter to specify the CSS class that should be added
-  to the emitted HTML if the document is a draft:
+  to the emitted HTML if the document is a draft,
+  and the Jekyll website generation was performed in development mode:

   ```html
   {% draft_html draft_class="my_draft_class" %}